Our Commitment to Coeducation

 Schools give young people the valuable experience of building friendships, and in coeducational schools, genuine friendships are fostered with peers of across genders.
 These are built within and beyond the classroom: in music and drama, in sport, outdoor activities and leadership activities of many complexions.
 Through all such activities, young people are learning about themselves, and about others who are different, not only in gender.

 Extensive international studies show no clear consensus about the connection between academic performance and gender separation.
 What they do show is that it is the quality of teaching which matters most.

 There is a simple practicality to coeducation.
-The attendance of brothers and sisters at the same school is not just a convenience for parents.
-It enables siblings to share the most important dimension of childhood outside family.
+The attendance of siblings at the same school is not just a convenience for parents.
+It enables them to share the most important dimension of childhood outside family.
 For boarders in particular, there can be close and supportive sharing which mitigates the wrench from home.